 • Mind says that there are huge health benefits in all age ranges including a reduction in anger, stress, anxiety and an increase in physical fitness as well as a sense of balance and personal awareness.

-TV presenter Gemma Hunt from CBeebies and founder Gina Bradbury Fox launched the Waterproofs and Wellies campaign at Four Acres Academy, Bristol in March 2021.
+TV presenter Gemma Hunt from CBeebies who fully supports the Foundation and founder Gina Bradbury Fox launched the Waterproofs and Wellies campaign at Four Acres Academy, Bristol in March 2021.

 • In the United Kingdom in 2018-19 there were 4.2million children living below the poverty line.